Mahmoud Charr

 Mahmoud Charr (محمود عميرات شعار), previously known as Manuel Charr, is a Syrian-German professional boxer.
 He held the World Boxing Association (WBA) heavyweight title (Regular version) twice between 2017 and 2024.

 Early life

-Charr, son of a Syrian father and a Lebanese mother grew up in Beirut.
+Charr is the son of a Syrian father and a Lebanese mother; he has claimed he was born in Beirut, Lebanon, but official record-keepers list his birthplace as Homs, Syria.
 In 1989, his mother fled to Germany with six of her eight children.
-His father had died in the Lebanese civil war.
-Mahmoud started his martial arts career with Thai boxing at the age of 17.
-Two years later he became the youngest ever German Champion in Muay Thai.
-In 2005 he became the German Champion and the European Champion in Thai-Boxing at the age of 19.
-Due to his track record in Thai-Boxing, in 2000 Mahmoud was invited to a training camp for professional boxers at the famous Max Schmeling Gym in Berlin.
-Here his professional boxing career started under the supervision of the famous German boxing coach Ulli Wegner.
+His father had died in the Lebanese Civil War.
+Charr started his martial arts career with Muay Thai at the age of 17.
+Two years later, he became the German Champion and the European Champion in Thai Boxing at age 19, the youngest German champion to date.
+At one point, Charr was invited to a training camp for professional boxers at the famous Max Schmeling Gym in Berlin, where his professional boxing career started under the supervision of the famous German boxing coach Ulli Wegner.